RanKKI/GoFeedBot/README.md

-GoTeleFeed is a telegram bot that can subscribe rss/atom feed and push to the telegram
+GoTeleFeed is a telegram bot which allowed user to subscribe RSS/Atom feed

 ## Usage
  - Clone this project